swissi2000/ProbeApp-Test/docs/TripMap.md

 This is the actual (not the calibration adjusted) diameter of the probe's stylus tip.

 ### Trip Map Resolution
 This defines the step-size in degrees at which measurements will be taken around the 360 degree ring gauge.
 The lowest value is 1 degree and the highest is 45 degree.
-The finer the step-size,, the finer the Trip Map will be.
+The finer the step-size, the finer the Trip Map will be.

 Note: The step-size must be a value between 1 - 45 that fits evenly within 360 degrees.
 As an example, the step-size can be 22.5 degrees or 11.25 degrees but 25 degrees would be rejected.